RaijmakersH/az900-labs/Instructions/Walkthroughs/19-Use the Azure Pricing Calculator.md

 ---
 wts:
-    title: '19 - Use the Azure Pricing Calculator'
+    title: '19 - Use the Azure Pricing Calculator (10 min)'
     module: 'Module 06: Describe Azure cost management and service level agreements'
 ---
 # 19 - Use the Pricing Calculator

 In this walkthrough, we will use the Azure Pricing Calculator to generate a cost estimate for an Azure virtual machine and related network resources.

-# Task 1: Configure the pricing calculator
+# Task 1: Configure the pricing calculator (10 min)

 In this task, we will estimate cost of a sample infrastructure by using the Azure Pricing Calculator.